edelooff/Lightbox/README.md

 The current color information for each of the outputs can be requested.
 This will return an array of all outputs on the controller.
 For each of the outputs the following information will be provided:

-* `layerCount`: The number of layers in this output, slightly easier than getting the length of `layers`
 * `layers`: Detailed information for each of the layers in this output, looks like this:
  * `colorHex`: Current color of the layer as hex string
  * `colorRgb`: As above, but as array of red, green and blue intensity (0-255)